cosmos/ibc-go/docs/apps/interchain-accounts/client.md

 #### `interchain-account`

-The `interchain-account` allows users to query the controller submodule for the interchain account address for a given owner on a particular connection.
+The `interchain-account` command allows users to query the controller submodule for the interchain account address for a given owner on a particular connection.

 ```shell
 simd query interchain-accounts controller interchain-account [owner] [connection-id]